 A Bridge joins two or more interfaces to the same layer 2 (broadcast/collision domain), as if they were joined to the same switch.

-Bridges between interfaces are listed and managed at Interfaces > (assign) on the Bridges tab.
+In pfSense® software, bridges between interfaces are listed and managed at Interfaces > (assign) on the Bridges tab.

 When editing a bridge, Ctrl-Click to select the Member interfaces from the list of available interfaces and type a Description.